$36M Trade Proposal for Jonathan Kuminga Solves Key Warriors Issues Amid Lakers Rumors

 Article continues below this ad

 One of the core reasons Kerr hasn’t been able to slot Kuminga into lineups is because of his inability to shoot the three consistently.
 Since Jimmy Butler arrived in the Bay, the role of a slashing forward is also filled.
-Hence, it would be a good move that could provide high value to the Warriors.
-White on the last season of his $36 million extension with the Bulls.
+Hence, it would be a good move that could provide high value to the Warriors, with White being on the last year of his $36 million extension with the Bulls.

 It’s still unclear whether he would look to re-sign or test free agency.
 But on Warriors Plus Minus, Marcus Thompson also notes that doing business with the Bulls is an “unpredictable experience,”.
 If there’s no interest from their side, there’s no way Kuminga would move to the East.